michapringle/codesorcerer/README.md

 - Add gradle support.
 - Methods that return a `List` should have a `...` setter.
 - Rewrite in pure Java.
-- Updates should allow updating any method without required orderings, since required fields already exist for the instance.

 ## Authors (in alphabetical order)
 - David P Phillips